ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 In our case, the first two actions are executed by `analysis_constituents_stage1_cluster.py` and the third by `MakeNtuple_constituents2.cpp` .
 Since we are interested in the final ntuple, these two codes are executed omptimally by `produceTrainingTrees_mp.py` through the usage of multiprocessing.
-So the production of the training dataset from the generated samples is performed in two stages, which in the folloing will be referred to as Stage1 and Stage_ntuple.
+So the production of the training dataset from the generated samples is performed in two steps, which in the folloing will be referred to as Stage1 and Stage_ntuple.
+Even though the joint action of the two steps, an intermediate file is produced by Stage1, which will be saved in the ouptut directory (OUTDIR) with a recognizable name.

+### Stage1

+### Stage_ntuple

 Notice: independently of the process which generated it